 Electron microscopy is an ideal imaging technique to study biological cells because of its intrinsic nanoscale spatial resolution.
 However, typically electron microscopy only provides static black-and-white images.

-In an effort to enable multicolor and time-resolved electron microscopy, my lab will develop dedicated molecular probes and instrumentation for new correlative light and electron microscopy modalities, and build next-generation biophysical tools for time-resolved cryo-vitrification and high-resolution imaging of biological molecules and cells.
+In an effort to enable multicolor and time-resolved electron microscopy (magenta arrow in the figure above), our laboratory will develop dedicated molecular probes and instrumentation for new correlative light and electron microscopy modalities, and build next-generation biophysical tools for time-resolved cryo-vitrification and high-resolution imaging of biological molecules and cells.

 We will use these methods to elucidate the nanoscale protein and membrane dynamics of G protein-coupled receptor (GPCR) and neural signaling.